finopsfoundation/foundation/vendor_member_guidelines.md

 All Slack participants must request access via the membership form at https://FinOps.org/membership and be approved before gaining access.
 They should request access as a “General Vendor Member” or “Premier Vendor Member” depending on their level and provide all of their details for review.
 Once approved, they will receive a link to join Slack.

+## Maximum Slack Participants

+Vendor members initally can have up to 10 participants from their company in the Slack.
+The Technical Advisory Council and/or Governing Board may later increase this number.

 ## Slack Room Participation

 Following the [code of conduct](https://github.com/finopsfoundation/foundation/blob/master/code_of_conduct.md), participation should be focused on sharing thought leadership (not sales pitches) and further the field of vendor-neutral cloud financial management.